thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 relations-query-1:
     0:
         image: /images/user-guide/ui/alias/relations-query-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and choose an entity.
-Set direction to “From” and max relation level 3.'
+        title: 'In the "Add alias" dialog, enter the alias name, specify the "Relations query" filter type.
+Then, select the type of entity and the entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level.'

 relations-query-2:
     0:
         image: /images/user-guide/ui/alias/relations-query-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Relations query" alias in the "Entity alias" field and add data key(s) in the "Columns" section that fetches statistics from an API usage.
+Specify the "Relations query" alias in the "Entity alias" field and add the "entityType" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/relations-query-3-pe.png
-        title: 'The Entities table widget that displays API usage statistics has been added.'
+        title: 'The Entities table widget displays entities and their type that have any relation to the asset "District A" up to relation level 3.'

 asset-search-query-1:
     0:
         image: /images/user-guide/ui/alias/asset-search-query-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and choose an entity.
-Set direction to “From” and max relation level 3.'
+        title: 'in the "Add alias" dialog, enter the alias name, select the "Asset search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the asset profile(s) by which the assets will be filtered.'

 asset-search-query-2:
     0: